stelzinga/MF/Management_Framework.md

 Management has, and still is, the topic of much study.
 The Management Framework does not intent to reflect the significant amount of work done over the last 100 years.
 For example, Henry Fayol defined five instead of four Management Functions.
 The fifth one, Coordinating, does not appear as such in the Management Framework and has over time been morphed into the other Management Functions.more importantly, whereas early Management focused solely on the point of view of the Venture, modern Management theory has a strong focus on the interest of Staff whose reasons to work are not purely economical, unlike the Venture's.

 ### Management Cycle
 Management applies the Management Functions of POLC to Operations and Business Functions using the Management Tools.
 The application of POLC is done in a continuous iterative cycle, referred to as the *Management Cycle* or simply *Management*.
-In other words, when the term "Management" or "Managing" is used, it is deemed an ongoing processes of performing the four Management Functions iteratively and continuously to Operations and Business Functions.
+In other words, when the term "Management" or "Managing" is used, it is deemed an ongoing process of performing the four Management Functions iteratively and continuously to Operations and Business Functions using Tools.

-Management has the following deliverables:
+Management thus has the following deliverables:
 - Planning
 - Organising
 - Leading